Ducati Multistrada 1200: 2014

 The 2014 Ducati Multistrada 1200 uses the second generation Testastretta 11° DS engine and the Bosch ABS 9ME braking system along with the Ducati Traction Control (DTC).
 Ducati continues to use the electronic Ride-by-Wire system, which allows riders to switch between four riding modes while in motion; sport, touring, urban and enduro.
 The modes range in horsepower from 150 high, 150 low, 100, and off-road respectively.
 The bike has a dry weight of just 428lb and uses advanced ergonomics.

 2015

 The 2015 Ducati Multistrada 1200 was redesigned with new fairings and the Desmodromic Variable Timing (DVT) motor using hydraulically actuated adjusters to vary timing thru 90° of camshaft rotation.
 The new motor has a claimed 160 hp and 100.3 lb.ft torque and 8% better fuel mileage as well as a longer maintenance schedule (18,600 miles for valve adjustments).
 There is a new 5-axis Inertial Measurement Unit (IMU) measuring pitch, roll and yaw to enhance ABS (cornering ABS), DTC and Skyhook.
 It also enables Ducati Wheelie Control (DWC), and cornering lights that activate at over 20 mph and 7° lean angle.
 Switchgear is backlit.
 Electronic cruise control is now standard on both base and S models.
-The display has been redesigned with the base still having a LCD display but the S model now has a full color TFT display.
+The display has been redesigned with the base still having a LCD but the S model now has a full color TFT display.
 Bluetooth is incorporated into the dash.